mjem/shareclip/README.rst

 Statefile
 ---------

 By default when the server shuts down the state is recorded to :code:`~/.local/share/shareclip/state`.
 The same file is automatically read on startup.
-Use the :code:`--clear-state` option to permanently delete any existing statefile on startup.
+Use the :code:`--clear-state` option to delete any existing statefile on startup.

 Use the :code:`--statefile` option to chose a different statefile.